Figure Logo

 Conclusion

-All of these forms of equity-based financing use your home as collateral, so they generally have lower interest rates than unsecured loans such as personal loans and credit cards4navigates to numbered disclosure.
-In addition, home equity lines of credits and home equity loans may offer substantial tax benefits5navigates to numbered disclosure: The IRS reports that the interest on all home equity loans was deductible on personal income taxes in the United States until January 1, 2018, when the Tax Cuts and Jobs Act of 2017 went into effect.
+All of these forms of equity-based financing use your home as collateral, so they generally have lower interest rates than unsecured loans such as personal loans and credit cards4navigates to numbered disclaimer.
+In addition, home equity lines of credits and home equity loans may offer substantial tax benefits5navigates to numbered disclaimer: The IRS reports that the interest on all home equity loans was deductible on personal income taxes in the United States until January 1, 2018, when the Tax Cuts and Jobs Act of 2017 went into effect.
 Interest payments are still deductible if the loan is used to improve the value of the property.

 Related articles